Feature · Information & Documents

 Digital Accounts

 Email, banking, subscription services, social media.
 What exists, what to close, what to memorialise.
-Covers digital legacy planning and legacy contact settings on the major platforms.
+Our guide on digital legacy walks through the legacy contact settings on the major platforms and the steps to take while you still have access.

 How it fits